GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/composer/composer-vc-properties.md

 #### Parameters

-  - textView: The text view of the message input view where the user is typing.
+  - `textView`: The text view of the message input view where the user is typing.

 #### Returns